rgknp/AIDayLabs/lab01.1-computer_vision/1_Setup.md

 ![Keys sub-panel for Cosmos DB](./resources/assets/docdb-keys.png)

 You'll need the **URI** and the **PRIMARY KEY** for your _TestCLI's_ `settings.json` file, so copy those into there and you're now ready to store images and data into the cloud.

+> Note: Be sure to turn off your DSVM **from the portal** after you have completed the Setup lab.
+When the workshop begins, you will need to start your DSVM from the portal to begin the labs.
+We recommend turning off your DSVM at the end of each day, and deleting all of the resources you create at the end of the workshop.

 ### Continue to [2_ImageProcessor](./2_ImageProcessor.md)